What is it?

 Emails promising money (known as 'advance fee fraud')

 There are a number of variations but typically, you will be promised a large sum of money if you help with transferring sums of money to the UK.
 Do not be tempted - responding to this type of email has cost many people thousands of pounds.
-Find out more on the Hampshire Constabulary website.
+Find out more on the Hampshire and Isle of Wight Constabulary website.

 Investment related fraud